thsandfuchs/teched2025-XP2642/exercises/ex0/README.md

 | xp264-050  (eu20/azure)              |  UK SOUTH region | kyma environment with the cluster in the uk south region        |

+> [!NOTE]
-Good to know:
+> Good to know:
-- Each cluster has been configured to the same template with dedicated namespaces for each student.
+> - Each cluster has been configured to the same template with dedicated namespaces for each student.
-- As this is an academic exercise, the complete user/namespace isolation has not been enforced.
+> - As this is an academic exercise, the complete user/namespace isolation has not been enforced.
+>

-Furthermore:
+> Furthermore:
-- The students do not have access to the master components of the landscape.
+> - The students do not have access to the master components of the landscape.
-- Any shared component access required for the session is granted via SSO with the links available from the Easy Navigation site.
+> - Any shared component access required for the session is granted via SSO with the links available from the Easy Navigation site.